Mark Parker became chairman, president and chief executive officer of Nike after co-founder Phil Knight stepped down from the role in 2016.

 He is one of three members of HTM, a three-person design collaboration, alongside designer Tinker Hatfield and creative consultant Hiroshi Fujiwara, that functions as Nike’s core R&D team.
 HTM is an unusual collaboration: it resides within a $30 billion dollar company yet it operates without deadlines or budget constraints and is guided solely by the interests of its three members.
 Since launching in 2002, the trio has launched over 30 limited-edition shoes.

 Parker’s ability to market Nike’s brand through its design sensibility, as well as its products’ functionality, stems from his personal experience as a member of the company’s design team.
 Having graduated from Penn State University in 1977, with a degree in Political Science, Parker joined Nike in 1979 as a footwear designer based in its research and design facility in Exeter, New Hampshire.
-To this day the executive’s office is filled with design paraphernalia: huge canvas art works, statuary and collections of Japanese robots are displayed in a kaleidoscope of colours, in every space possible.

 Parker continues to contribute to the company’s design processes and Nike’s lasting legacy.